 As a professional wedding and event planner, have you noticed these trends of interactivity and connection at your weddings and events?
 Are your clients requesting this atmosphere and style?

 I can’t wait to learn more from Kristin.
-I’d love for you to join us at the Be Sage Conference this January in Miami, Florida.
+I’d love for you to join us at the next Be Sage Conference.
 You can read a review from a past Be Sage Conference then learn more about the upcoming Be Sage Wedding Industry Conference here!